 - How lab-grown meat is made?

-- Lab-grown meat is meat produced in a laboratory using cell culture of living animals cells.
+- Lab-grown meat is meat produced in a laboratory using the cell culture of living animals cells.
 Scientists then feed and nurture these cells, so they multiply to create muscle tissue in controlled conditions.

 - How much does lab-grown meat cost?